intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 to reduce the risk of collusion happening in practice:

-- Policy and contractual agreements between entities involved in partitioning to disallow logging or sharing of data, as well as careful data minimization or annoymization when auditing is required.
+- Policy and contractual agreements between entities involved in partitioning to disallow logging or sharing of data, along with auditing to validate that the policies are being followed.
+For cases where logging is required (such as for service operation), such logged data should be minimized and anonymized to prevent it from being useful for collusion.
 - Protocol requirements to make collusion or data sharing more difficult.
 - Adding more partitions and contexts, to make it increasingly difficult to collude with enough parties to recover identities.